evanofslack/analogdb/README.md

 ### About

 [AnalogDB](https://analogdb.com) provides a large collection of curated analog photographs to users through a REST API interface.
-Beyond just returning photos, AnalogDB enables discovery of similar images, provides relevant keywords, extracts dominant colors, and allows for filtering, sorting and searching across all images.
+Beyond just returning photos, AnalogDB enables discovery of similar images, adds keyword labels, extracts dominant colors, and allows for filtering, sorting and searching across all images.

 ### Design